fcracker79/yadi/README.md

 --------
 All the components are kept in a context.

-By default, the `inject` decorator keeps the beans instances in `from yadi.context_impl.DEFAULT_CONTEXT`.
+By default, the `inject` decorator keeps the beans instances in `yadi.context_impl.DEFAULT_CONTEXT`.

-You might want to instantiate new contexts and pass it as a `context` keyword argument of `inject` decorator.
+You might want to instantiate a new context and pass it as a `context` keyword argument of `inject` decorator.